Latest update: July 2021

-The fin whale is a large baleen whale, the second largest living animal, second in size only to the blue whale.
+The fin whale is a large baleen whale.
+It is the second-largest living animal, second in size only to the blue whale.
 Fin whales are the most streamlined in appearance of all the rorquals and have been nicknamed “razorback”.
-They are dark grey to brownish black in colour along the top of the body, with an asymmetrically pigmented head.
+They are dark grey to brownish-black in colour along the top of the body, with an asymmetrically pigmented head.
 Females are slightly longer than males.
-Adult males average 19 m and adult females 20.5 m in the Northern Hemisphere, weighing between 45 and 75 tonnes.
+Adult males average 19 m and adult females 20.5 m in the Northern Hemisphere.
+They weigh between 45 and 75 tonnes.
 Fin whale blows are tall and impressive and can often be seen at a great distance.
 Fin whales are sleek, fast swimmers.

-Over the entire NAMMCO area, ranging from polar to tropical waters, but not close to ice.
+Fin whales are found over the entire NAMMCO area, ranging from polar to tropical waters.
+They are not, however, found close to ice.

 – Greenland: between 5 and 13 whales

-International management regime by NAMMCO and the International Whaling Commission.
+Fin whales are subject to an international management regime from both NAMMCO and the International Whaling Commission.

-Clear evidence of recovery in the North Atlantic.
-Population likely close to or larger than before the onset of modern whaling (1880s).
+There is clear evidence of their recovery in the North Atlantic.
+The population is now likely close to or larger than before the onset of modern whaling in the 1880s.

-The populations of the Central stock (EG+WI+[EI+F]) and the West Greenland area (WG), the two areas from which catches are taken, are considered in a healthy state and can sustain catches (latest assessments: IWC 2016, NAMMCO 2017).
+The populations of the Central stock (EG+WI+[EI+F]) and the West Greenland area (WG), the two areas from which catches are taken, are considered in a healthy state and able to sustain a managed harvest (see assessments: IWC 2016, NAMMCO 2017).